chyyuu/rt-patch-analysis/developers/chy/techreport.md

 *4) PREEMPT_RT[GR-2].* The goal of the real-time preemption patch is to make fixed priority preemptive scheduling (i.e. POSIX SCHED_FIFO and SCHED_RR classes) as close as possible to their ideal behavior and all this with no impact for users/processes not interested in real-time.

+####  Comparing Priority Inversion

+spinlock related

+...

+ preempt_disable

+Note that preempt_disable() causes priority inversion:

+- Task 0 at priority 0 disables preemption on single-CPU system
+- Task 1 at priority 1 awakens, and is “born preempted” due to task 0's disabling of preemption

+ migration_disable

+Note that migration_disable() causes priority inversion:

+-  Task 1 at priority 1 running on CPU 0 disables migration
+- Task 2 at priority 2 awakens and runs on CPU 1
+- Task 3 at priority 3 awakens and preempts task 0 on CPU 0
+-  Task 3 disables migration
+-  Task 2 blocks, but neither task 1 nor task 3 can be migrated to CPU 1
+- This is a priority inversion involving the idle loop
+- Similar sequences result in more typical priority-inversion situations

+Disabling migration produces order-of-magnitude reductions in probability of priority inversion

+ Lesson: If you disable long enough, bad things are probable

+Disabling migration produces better results than does disabling preemption in all scenarios analyzed

 ### 2.3 Classification of RT patches

 we conduct a comprehensive study of its evolution by examining all RT patches from Linux 2.6.22